tyzia/Module-Data-Groups/Sprint-1/readme.md

 2. `sum.test.js`
 3. `dedupe.test.js`

+Again, you can run just the test for the `implement` directory if you're in the `Sprint-1` directory by running `npm test -- implement`.

 ## 🧹 Refactor

 In these problems, you'll be given an implementation and then asked to change it.
 Once you've updated the implementations you'll need to double check that they are still working!